Google Cloud Armor Managed Protection overview

 • Access to Google Cloud Armor web application firewall (WAF) rule capabilities, including preconfigured WAF rules for OWASP Top 10 protection

-• Managed Protection Plus includes a monthly subscription that includes the following:
+• Managed Protection Plus includes the following:

 All projects that include an external Application Load Balancer or an external proxy Network Load Balancer are automatically enrolled in Google Cloud Armor Standard.
 After subscribing to Managed Protection Plus at the billing account level, users can choose to enroll individual projects attached to the billing account in Managed Protection Plus.